Refer to the nomenclature flowchart (Figure 3.11) to name each c... | Pearson+ Channels

 Play a video:

 Hey everyone.
-Our question here wants us to determine the name for the following compound.
-As we can see right here, we have titanium which is a transition metal.
-So titanium does have more than one possible charge.
-So we can go ahead and label this as X. For now and for N. 03, this is our nitrate an ion.
-So it has a minus one charge.
-Looking at our compound, we can see that we have four of nitrate in order to compensate for titanium chart.
-So to determine titanium charge, we can go ahead and multiply for Times -1, which is nitrates charge.
-And we have our X. And we're going to add these two together, which will be equivalent to zero since we have A total charge of zero for our compound.
-And when we simplify this, we end up with x minus four equals zero, which gets us to X equals plus four.
-So this means titanium has a plus four charge.
-So the name of our compound is going to be titanium or with a roman numeral and a parentheses, since it is a transition metal and nitrate, since nitrate is our an ion.
-And this is going to be our final answer.
+Our question here is asking us to provide the name for the following compound.
+As we know, we know that copper is a transition metal so we can have more than one possible charge.
+So we can label that charge as X. For now.
+And we also have a sign which is one of our poly atomic ions.
+So we know that this has a -1 charge.
+And since our compound is neutral, we know that this will be equivalent to zero.
+So we have -1 plus x.
+And when we saw for X, we end up with x equals plus one.
+So the name of our compound is going to be copper one in Roman numeral and in parentheses since it's a transition metal bio sign, and this is going to be our final answer.
 So I hope this made sense.
-And let us know if you have any questions
+And let us know if you have any questions.